 What treatments are available for skin cancer in dogs?

 Dogs's diagnosed with skin cancer in the early stages can often be treated successfully and go on to live full active lives.

 Skin cancer in dogs can be treated with a number of different therapies or treatment combinations, including surgery, chemotherapy, immunotherapy, and targeted therapies.
 When it comes to the prognosis and treatment for skin cancer in dogs, options will depend on a number of factors, including the type of tumor, the tumor's location, and how advanced the cancer is, as well as how old your pet is, and your pup's overall health.

-Our Memphis veterinary oncologist is dedicated to providing the best possible care and treatment to pets with cancer.
-As part of your dog's care, our oncologist will work closely with you, your primary care vet, and other veterinary specialists to achieve the best treatment results possible for your pet.
+As part of your dog's care, the oncologist will work closely with you, your primary care vet, and other veterinary specialists to achieve the best treatment results possible for your pet.
 Compassionate palliative care is also available for pets when treatment isn't possible.Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.